-Meeting title Trust Board - meeting in public Date: 29 April 2021 Report title Safeguarding Adults and Children Declaration 2021/22 Agenda item: 7 Executive director Michelle Johnson, Chief Nurse and D irector of Allied Health lead professionals Report authors Karen Miller, Head of Safeguarding ( Evacutive cumment Therese Renwick, Head of Safeguard Executive summary Whittington Health NHS Trust (Whachieving and maintaining compliance to children standards and guidance to children, young people, and vulne for in a safe, secure, and caring eteror in a safe, secure, and caring eteror safeguarding children and adult of Safeguarding (adult and child) in Nurse A Safeguarding Annual Report is reviewed by the Trust Board (coveryoung people, and vulnerable adult).
+Meeting title Trust Board - meeting in public Date: 29 April 2021 Report title Safeguarding Adults and Children Declaration 2021/22 Agenda item: 7 Executive director Michelle Johnson, Chief Nurse and D irector of Allied Health lead professionals Report authors Karen Miller, Head of Safeguarding ( Evacutive cumment Therese Renwick, Head of Safeguard Executive summary Whittington Health NHS Trust (Whachieving and maintaining compliance to children standards and guidance to children, young people, and vulne for in a safe, secure, and caring elements.
+The Chief Nurse holds the position for safeguarding children and adult of Safeguarding (adult and child).
+Nurse A Safeguarding Annual Report is reviewed by the Trust Board (coveryoung people, and vulnerable adult).
 Whittington Health is an active mean Safeguarding Children's Partnersh Islington.
-The Section 11 audits in compliance across the Trust are compliance across and Isling safeguarding audits are completed.
-The WH Joint Safeguarding Committed to discuss all matters pertaining to domestic abuse, the Prevent strate Serious Case Review/Rapid reviet Review recommendations.
-Core shas continued throughout the Commergency WH operates a Safer Recruitment workforce is appropriately safe to ance with national to ensure that rable adults are cared environment on as Executive Lead lts and the two Heads reports to the Chief produced which is eas both children, alts) ember of two local hips in Haringey and to safeguarding ompleted as required I safeguarding adults of gton.
+The Section 11 audits in compliance across the Trust are compliance.
+The WH Joint Safeguarding Committed to discuss all matters pertaining to domestic abuse, the Prevent strate Serious Case Review/Rapid revier Review recommendations.
+Core shas continued throughout the COMMITTED Trust are compliance across the Trust are complia ance with national to ensure that rable adults are cared environment on as Executive Lead lts and the two Heads reports to the Chief produced which is ers both children, alts) ember of two local hips in Haringey and to safeguarding ompleted as required I safeguarding adults of gton.
 The differ both Boroughs.
 The differ both Boroughs egy and monitors w/Safeguarding Adult safeguarding business VID-19 national safeguarding responsibility Purpose: Approve the annual statement of assurance Recommendation(s) The Board of Directors is asked to: i. read and understand the Trust's safeguarding children; and s responsibility for ii. be assured that the Trust continues to follow statutory requirements (Children's Act 2004, Local Safeguarding Children Boards procedures and Pan London Safeguarding Children Procedures) to protect children at risk of abuse and neglect.
 Risk Register or Board Assurance Framework Board Assurance Framework risk Quality entry 1 - Failure to provide care which is 'outstanding' in being consistently safe, caring, responsive, effective, or well-led and which provides a positive experience for our patients may result in poorer patient experience, harm, a loss of income, an adverse impact upon staff retention and damage to organisational reputation Report history The responsibilities declared are contained within the joint Safeguarding Committee Terms of Reference Appendices None